enterstudio/docs-quickstart/README.md

 This repository has been split from [the monolithic developer.rackspace.com repository](https://github.com/rackerlabs/developer.rackspace.com) during the transition to hosting on [deconst](http://deconst.devsupport.me/).
 Until the transition is complete, new work not related to working on deconst should be done on the parent repository.

-To bring this repository up to date:
+To bring this repository up to date, fork and clone the [the original repository](https://github.com/rackerlabs/developer.rackspace.com), then:

 ```bash
 # Add your fork of this repository as a remote.